Republic of the Union of Myanmar

 - Identify areas of legislative weakness and provide practical advice on potential remedies

-- Providing sound technical advice (particularly where legislation is unclear or no precedents exist)
+- providing sound technical advice (particularly where legislation is unclear, or no precedents exist)

-- Conducting effective interviews
+- making effective decisions.

 Tasks of the assignment are:

-- Develop on the job training aids
+- Developing on the job training aids

-- Work collaboratively with international advisors
+- Working collaboratively with international advisors

 The consultant shall prepare the following documents and reports: